SIT issues notice to KTR in phone-tapping case

 The Special Investigation Team probing the phone-tapping case has issued notices to BRS working president KT Rama Rao, asking him to appear for questioning.
 The move comes shortly after former minister T Harish Rao was questioned for several hours.

-Hyderabad: Less than 48 hours after questioning former minister T Harish Rao, the Special Investigation Team (SIT) in the phone-tapping case issued notices to BRS working president KT Rama Rao, summoning him for questioning.
+Hyderabad: Less than 48 hours after former Minister T Harish Rao was questioned, the Special Investigation Team (SIT) probing the phone-tapping case has summoned BRS working president KT Rama Rao for questioning on Friday.
+SIT officials served notices under Section 160 of the CrPC at his Nandinagar residence while he was away in his Sircilla constituency.